goodyduru/goodyduru.github.io/_drafts/2024-04-11-what-i-learned-from-building-a-postgres-extension-in-rust.md

 }
 ```

 The above code shows how using casting has helped achieve both needs.
-To pull this off, we needed a little help from the library code.
+We still needed help from the library code to pull this off, though.
 Notice the [`repr`](https://doc.rust-lang.org/reference/type-layout.html#the-c-representation) attribute on both `Todo` and `CustomTodo` that tells the Rust compiler to treat both like a C struct.
 The attribute ensures that the compiler doesn't change the order of the struct's fields.
 A segmentation fault would have occurred if the library hadn't added the attribute to the `Todo` struct.

 This struct manipulation is dangerous and shouldn't be used thoughtlessly in your code.
 There are ways to achieve the above intent without meddling in unsafe territory.
 Dealing with C code or FFI might call for a need for it.